 - All mortgage loan officer can issue a pre-approval letter in minutes of taking a mortgage loan application and running credit

 - However, there is more to that when issuing a solid pre-approval

 - When a mortgage loan originator looks at the mortgage loan borrower’s 1003 mortgage loan application and sees the gross income listed, reviews the credit report and credit scores over 700 plus it should be a no brainer right?

-- A good experienced loan officer should collect the following documents:
+An experienced loan officer should collect the following documents:

 - two years tax returns